binjr/binjr/README.md

 source of time series data.

-***binjr*** was originally designed - and it still mostly used - to browse performance metrics collected from computers and software components, but it was built as a forensic analysis tool, to investigate performance issuess or applications crashes, rather than as a typical monitoring application.
+***binjr*** was originally designed - and it still mostly used - to browse performance metrics collected from computers and software components, but it was built as a forensic analysis tool, to investigate performance issues or applications crashes, rather than as a typical monitoring application.

 Because of that, the user experience is more reminiscent of using a profiling application like [WPA](https://docs.microsoft.com/en-us/windows-hardware/test/wpt/windows-performance-analyzer)